BugganeHuman/Warden/README.txt

 ## Recommendations For Use
   Be sure to make backups
-  because even if an attacker can't decrypt the database with passwords, he can simply delete it
+  because even if an attacker can't decrypt the database with passwords, he can simply delete the database file.

   Do not store your master password anywhere.